 We use high-pressure scanning tunneling microscopy to investigate the model single crystal catalyst surface reconstructions at gas pressures as high as 1 bar.
 Flat and stepped single metal surfaces are used as model catalysts.
 Ambient-pressure X-ray photoelectron spectroscopy (see below) and infrared reflection-adsorption spectroscopy are employed to identify the chemical states and adsorbate coverages relevant to the restructuring processes.

 Ambient-pressure X-ray photoelectron spectroscopy is now a widely used technique in many labs around the world.
 Using a multi-stage differential pumping system with electrostatic lenses is an approach first taken in our group that drastically increased its capabilities and use.
-In this project, we employ this technique together with NEXAFS to identify the chemical states relevant to the restructuring processes (see HPSTM section above).
+In this project, we employ this technique together with NEXAFS to identify the chemical states relevant to the restructuring processes (see HPSTM section left).
 Furthermore, we use this technique to measure reaction activation energies on different crystal faces in order to relate them to different macroscopic phenomena like adsorption energies, activation energies, etc. Currently, we are working on carbon monoxide adsorption on copper surfaces as well as its reaction with oxygen to produce carbon dioxide, and its reaction with water to produce carbon dioxide and hydrogen.

 We are performing systematic experimental and theoretical studies of the atomic scale surface structure and electronic defects of nanoscale semiconductors, with a focus on colloidal quantum dots.
 We found that random distribution of defects generally induce heterogeneity in the energy landscape of disordered semiconductor systems, by studying a model system of artificial quantum dot solid.
 Counterintuitively, certain defects themselves can assist charge transport, paving the way for high-mobility percolative transport in heterogeneous artificial solids.
 We expect the discovered defect physics, percolation transport phenomena and the invented ultrasensitive photodetectors to have significant impacts on both the fundamental understanding of nanoscale semiconductors and their large-area device applications